License

 [Optional] Install Pyvista

-While pyvista is not necessary to build the detectors, it provides a nice visual feedback without the need to run GEMC to visualize the geometry.
+While pyvista is not necessary to build the detectors, it provides useful visual feedback without the need to run GEMC to visualize the geometry.

 To install pyvista, including the qt modules, use a python environment: